General Ill Feeling After Colonoscopy: 5 Causes & When to See a Doctor.

 - Prolonged colonoscopy procedure.

 - Procedures during colonoscopy such as removing a colon polyp or taking a biopsy.

 Conclusion and when to see a doctor?

-Generally, it is common to feel ill or fatigue for few hours or a couple of days after colonoscopy.
+Generally, it is common to feel ill or fatigued for a a few hours or days after a colonoscopy.
 There is no need to worry unless you have signs of infection or extreme abdominal symptoms.

 A simple thing to do is to measure your temperature.
-If no fever nor other symptoms, then no need to worry.
+If there is no fever or other symptoms, then no need to worry.